WELCOME BACK ADVENTURERS!

 Do you remember seeing Nei Kinoia singing in the tree?

-Well...she should have been on a Canoe to Neiko instead!
+Well...she should have been on a canoe to Neiko instead!

 Now she’s missed it, and she needs your help!

-Listen in carefully to see what you can do to help her become the Magic Spinner she is destined to be.
+Listen in carefully to see what you can do to help her become the magic spinner she is destined to be.

 HOW ARE YOU GOING TO GET TO NEIKO?